nickwilcox/nickwilcox.github.io/_drafts/target_cpu_vs_target_feature.md

 Intel has moved away from marketing names such as i3, i5, i7 having any fixed relationship to micro-architecture.
 But broadly speaking an i7 will have a better micro-architecture than an i3 released at the same time.

-An excellent resource for understanding more about the difference in details between micro-architectures is Agner Fog's [Instruction Tables](https://www.agner.org/optimize/instruction_tables.pdf) document.
+An excellent resource for understanding the performance differences between micro-architectures is Agner Fog's [Instruction Tables](https://www.agner.org/optimize/instruction_tables.pdf) document.
 This document gives the latency (number of CPU cycles it takes to complete an instruction) for every instruction across various Intel and AMD micro-architectures.
 We can use these numbers to estimate if using a specific instruction is worthwhile when we multiple ways of implementing our code.

+If you want to know *why* the micro-architectures have the behaviour they do, Agner also has his [Micro-Arhitecture Manual](https://www.agner.org/optimize/microarchitecture.pdf).

 The micro-architectures in the document that support AVX2 are Broadwell, Haswell, Sky Lake, and Coffee Lake from Intel and Excavator and Zen from AMD.
 The latency of `VPGATHERQD` (the exact instruction we need for this function) ranges from 14 on Excavator down to only 2 on Sky Lake.
 We can see that newer micro-architecture don't just add support for new instructions or increase the overall performance, they can greatly improve the relative performance of how individual instructions are executed.